 For his part, says Wright, “I enjoy working with undergraduate scholars, seeing their projects mature and helping them shape their ideas, refine the theory they bring to bear, and think through methodological challenges.
 Some of our best undergraduates choose to write honors theses, so working with them is almost always very rewarding.
 These students are highly creative and often come up with superb research ideas.
 Celeste is one such scholar.”

-In the fall, Winston will enroll at the Graduate Center of the City University of New York, where she will work toward a PhD in geography.
+In the fall, Winston, who is a Mellon Mays Undergraduate Fellow, will enroll at the Graduate Center of the City University of New York, where she will work toward a PhD in geography.